 It is outside the scope of this article to focus on methods of removing and breaking down toxins such as ibotenic acid found in fly agaric mushrooms.
 Although many of these methods can be found online and if you’re interested in this process we recommend finding a source with extensive knowledge and experience in doing so.

-As a worldwide species, Fly Agaric has been prepared and consumed within many different cultures.
-In Japan it is often pickled, and within Siberia and Russia it was often boiled and eaten, whilst the boiled water was sometimes drank as a means to become ‘drunk’, ’high’ or to inhibit fear.
+As a worldwide species fly agaric has been prepared and consumed within many different cultures.
+In Japan, it is often pickled, and within Siberia and Russia it was usually boiled and eaten, whilst the boiled water was sometimes drunk as a means to become ‘drunk’, ’high’ or to inhibit fear.

-The history of the Fly Agaric toadstools is as culturally rich as fairytale stories suggest.
+The history of the fly agaric toadstools is as culturally rich as fairytale stories suggest.
 As a prolific species of mushroom throughout many temperate regions of the world, with each region bearing its own variety, it has a part within many varied cultures.
-Its psychoactive components largely responsible for its popular usage.
+Its psychoactive components are largely responsible for its widespread usage.

 Did you know…

-Fly Agaric is an enchanting species to spot whilst out walking or hiking in woodlands, forests and parks.
-Their flushed colours contrasting beautifully with the colours of the late summer and autumn landscapes.
+Fly agaric is an enchanting species to spot whilst out walking or hiking in woodlands, forests, and parks.
+Their flushed colors contrast beautifully with the colors of the late summer and autumn landscapes.
 Whether you choose to forage them or not, they are still an incredibly iconic and fascinating species to stumble across.—————

 Written by Hannah Sweet